Note 7 owners: What you should do now

 In South Korea

-If you choose to swap their Note 7s for a different Samsung smartphone, you will also be given mobile vouchers worth 30,000 Korean won ($27).
+If you choose to swap your Note 7 for a different Samsung smartphone, you will also be given mobile vouchers worth 30,000 Korean won ($27).

 In the U.K.